Hi! I’m Katie.

 One of my first jobs out of pastry school was at a small bakery in Montclair, NJ where I learned all about decorating cookies and also learned how a small business can become a family.
 When that home away from home had to close the doors for the final time because of the recession I ended up jumping around to many other kitchens, including factory-like settings, grocery stores, restaurants and even smaller bakeries but nothing quite fit.
 I decided to try it on my own, which I knew would be difficult but I eventually would have my own bakery.
 My goal is to model the family-feel I had at that first little bakery that took me in right out of pastry school.
 I’m not there yet - still just a one woman show - but I’ll get there someday!

 Creating your own business is a challenge.
-Starting with sharing with and sometimes selling to family and friends from my tiny apartment kitchen I soon moved up to renting out shared space in a commissary kitchen in North Jersey.
+I started with sharing and sometimes selling to family and friends from my tiny apartment kitchen and soon moved up to renting out shared space in a commissary kitchen in North Jersey.
 I was also lucky enough to have those same family and friends help me network locally and create loyal relationships with several small event planners in the area.